msk-mind/datasheets-for-datasets/pathology-data-mining/impact_slide.md

 ### Motivation

-This data provides a way to retrieve pathology slides associated with patients that have had MSK-IMPCAT sequencing.
+This data provides a way to retrieve pathology slides associated with patients that have had MSK-IMPACT sequencing.

 This involves bringing together several tables from the Department of Pathology and CDSI data sources.
 By presenting this data in a single view, we look to improve the consistency in data engineering, cohort selection and project upkeep.